Security standards for Azure IoT Edge

 All devices, modules, and actors that interact with the Azure IoT Edge device should have unique certificate identities.
 This guidance applies whether the interactions are physical or through a network connection.
 Not every scenario or component may lend itself to certificate-based authentication, so the extensibility of the security framework offers secure alternatives.

 For more information, see Azure IoT Edge certificate usage.

 The principle of least privilege says that users and components of a system should have access only to the minimum set of resources and data needed to perform their roles.
-Devices, modules, and actors should access only the resources and data within their permission scope, and only when it is architecturally allowable.
+Devices, modules, and actors should access only the resources and data within their permission scope, and only when it's architecturally allowable.
 Some permissions are configurable with sufficient privileges and others are architecturally enforced.
 For example, some modules may be authorized to connect to Azure IoT Hub.
-However, there is no reason why a module in one IoT Edge device should access the twin of a module in another IoT Edge device.
+However, there's no reason why a module in one IoT Edge device should access the twin of a module in another IoT Edge device.

 Other authorization schemes include certificate signing rights and role-based access control (RBAC).

 Attestation ensures the integrity of software bits, which is important for detecting and preventing malware.
 The Azure IoT Edge security framework classifies attestation under three main categories:

 - Software attestation

 Static attestation verifies the integrity of all software on a device during power-up, including the operating system, all runtimes, and configuration information.
 Because static attestation occurs during power-up, it's often referred to as secure boot.
 The security framework for IoT Edge devices extends to manufacturers and incorporates secure hardware capabilities that assure static attestation processes.
 These processes include secure boot and secure firmware upgrade.
 Working in close collaboration with silicon vendors eliminates superfluous firmware layers, so minimizes the threat surface.